Fender (vehicle): Trucks and automobiles

-The bolted panel which covers the wheel on dual rear wheel pickup trucks is called a fender.
+The bolted panel that covers the wheel on dual-rear-wheel pickup trucks is called a fender.
 A pickup truck with a separate bed but without bolt-on fenders has a bedside, which performs the function of a fender.
 When the side of the bed is welded to the cab, as with the Cadillac Escalade and Chevrolet Avalanche, it is called a quarter panel.

-While the standard of bolted versus welded normally applies, there are some exceptions.
-Although attached by welding, the panels over the front wheels on cars such as the early '60s Lincoln Continental, the Corvair, and the early-1960s Chrysler Imperial are called fenders.
+While the standard of bolted versus welded applies typically, some exceptions exist.
+Although attached by welding, the panels over the front wheels on cars such as the early 1960s Lincoln Continental, the Corvair, and the early-1960s Chrysler Imperial are called fenders.
 Similarly, even though bolted on, the panels covering the rear wheels on the Saturn S series are called quarter panels.

-An aftermarket accessory on pickup trucks are fender flares, which block mud and stones and/or cover rust.
-They are sometimes used by manufacturers on models that have wider tires than basic models.
-Using this method, the manufacturer can provide the needed tire coverage without producing a different fender, bed side, or quarter panel for what may be a low-production model.
+An aftermarket pickup truck accessory is fender flares, which block mud and stones or cover rust.
+Manufacturers sometimes use them on models with wider tires than basic models.
+Using this method, the manufacturer can provide the needed tire coverage without producing a different fender, bedside, or quarter panel for what may be a low-production model.

-Fender flares are used on SUVs, pickup trucks, off-road vehicles, and sport cars.
-They either come with a vehicle as a standard equipment or are added afterwards as an aftermarket accessory.
-Fender flares are often made of fiberglass or ABS plastic to ensure flexibility and light weight; however, some trucks and SUVs come with metal fender flares to ensure better durability.
-There are three common styles of fender flares: OE style (narrow flares with smooth surface), bolt-on (wider fender flares with exposed bolts) and Cut-Out (oversized flares that require a fender trim).
-The most important characteristic of a fender flare is the width as it shows the tire coverage.
+Fender flares are used on SUVs, pickup trucks, off-road vehicles, and sports cars.
+They either come with a vehicle as standard equipment or are added later as an aftermarket accessory.
+Fender flares are often made of fiberglass or ABS plastic to provide flexibility and lighter weight; however, some trucks and SUVs have metal fender flares to ensure better durability.
+There are three common styles of fender flares: OE style (narrow flares with smooth surfaces), bolt-on (wider fender flares with exposed bolts), and Cut-Out (oversized flares that require a fender trim).
+The most important characteristic of a fender flare is the width, as it shows the tire coverage.
 Common fender flares are 1–8 in wide.

 Cycle wing

 Certain types of cars with narrow bodies, such as the Lotus and later Caterham Seven or the Allard J2, use what are called cycle fenders in the US or cycle wings in Britain, for their resemblance to those used on bicycles.
-They are attached to the wheel suspension and remain at a fixed distance from the tire regardless of wheel motion, and can therefore be much closer to the tire than fixed wheel wells.
-This was popular on early Classic Trials cars because the fenders were lightweight and allowed for a thin streamlined body.
+They are attached to the wheel suspension and remain at a fixed distance from the tire regardless of wheel motion.
+They can, therefore, be much closer to the tire than fixed wheel wells.
+This was popular on early Classic Trials cars because the fenders were lightweight and allowed for a thin, streamlined body.
 They persist on cars wanting a "vintage" look.